Scope

 Purpose of RDS

-RDS offers users access to high performance computing infrastructure running windows server operating systems.
-This provides a graphical interface similar to what users are using on windows desktop systems.
-It lives between a "normal" desktop computer and high performance computing clusters like Euler.
+RDS provides users with access to high-performance computing infrastructure running Windows Server operating systems.
+This provides a graphical interface similar to that used on Windows desktop systems.

-The goal is to offer users computing power without the learning curve of a command line interface and also is able to run most windows programs.
+The goal is to provide users with computing power without the learning curve associated with command line interfaces, while also being able to run most Windows programs.

 Hardware

-RDS is hosted on Polycloud at ETH on Premise Datacenter, some VM's are hosted in Centrum and others at Hönggerberg.
-This includes the core node and scientific application server, the Matlab and Office remote application server, and the Scientifice-Remote application server.
+RDS is hosted on Polycloud at the ETH on-premises data centre; some VMs are hosted in the Centrum and others at the Hönggerberg.
+This includes the core node and scientific application server, the MATLAB and Office remote application server, and the Scientific-Remote application server.

-Below you can find some specs if you are interested.
+You can find some specs below if you are interested.

 Maintenance

-RDS has a fixed maintenance schedule with about four hours of downtime each month.
-This usually happens on the second Sunday of the month between 17:00 and 21:00.
+RDS has a fixed maintenance schedule involving approximately four hours of downtime each month.
+This usually occurs on the second Sunday of the month between 17:00 and 21:00.

-Unscheduled downtime can happen but is usually communicated at least 3 days before it takes place.
+Although unscheduled downtime can happen, it is usually communicated at least three days in advance.

 VM Ressources

-The Total Ressources for RDS over Polycloud are
+The total resources for RDS over Polycloud are:

 Session Hosts